 MRIs are not painful.
 But they can take a long time to complete.
 They may take up to an hour.
-During that time you will need to lie still on a table that is moved into a long narrow tube.
+During that time, you will need to lie still on a table that is moved into a long narrow tube.
 Some people say the test makes them feel claustrophobic.
-If you have had a fear of enclosed spaces, called claustrophobia, in the past, talk with your doctor before agreeing to the test.
-The doctor may give you medicine called a sedative to help you stay calm during the test.
+If you have had a fear of enclosed spaces, called claustrophobia, in the past, talk with your healthcare provider before agreeing to the test.
+He or she may give you medicine called a sedative to help you stay calm during the test.
 If you have a sedative, you will need to allow some time after the test for the sedative to wear off.
 Newer, more open MRI machines can sometimes be used instead.
 But the images may not be as sharp in some cases.
 The equipment also makes loud banging noises during the procedure.
 You can ask for earplugs if you think the noise will bother you.

 An MRI uses powerful magnets.
 So you won’t be allowed to have anything metal in the room.
 Even eyeglasses and ballpoint pens can become dangerous projectiles when the magnets are turned on.
 If you have any kind of metal implant, such as a heart valve or a joint pin, you may not be able to have an MRI.
 This depends on the type of metal.
 The MRI equipment can also affect implants, such as a pacemaker.

-A PET scan can give the doctor a better idea of whether an abnormal area seen on a CT scan or other imaging test is a tumor or not.
-If you have already been diagnosed with cancer, your doctor may use this test to see if the cancer has spread to lymph nodes or other parts of the body.
-A PET scan can also be helpful if your doctor thinks the cancer may have spread, but doesn't know where.
+A PET scan can give the healthcare provider a better idea of whether an abnormal area seen on a CT scan or other imaging test is a tumor or not.
+If you have already been diagnosed with cancer, your healthcare provider may use this test to see if the cancer has spread to lymph nodes or other parts of the body.
+A PET scan can also be helpful if your healthcare provider thinks the cancer may have spread, but doesn't know where.
 A PET scan can give helpful information about your whole body.
 The picture is not as detailed as a CT scan, but it can be used along with a CT scan to look for tumors.

 For this test, you are injected with a sugar that has a mildly radioactive substance.
 Cancer cells absorb more of this sugar than normal cells, and the radioactive material shows up during the image from the scan.
 To have the scan, you’ll need to lie still on a table that is pushed into the PET scanner.
 This machine takes pictures that show where the sugar is in your body.
 The entire process may take several hours.
 A PET scan is painless and noninvasive.
 But if you’re sensitive to the sugar, you may have nausea, headache, or vomiting.